-It is proposed to relocate these trees to Portion G.
+It is proposed to relocate these trees to Portion G so they will be retained but moved to another location on the proposed development.

 4. Explain how the proposed development will impact the surrounding communities.

 There will be some temporary noise, visual (construction site) and potential dust impacts during the construction phase which will be managed and mitigated by the EMPr and ECO during the construction phase.

 The development will provide temporary jobs during the construction phase in the form of labour and casual work opportunities during the operational phase in the form of security, garden maintenance, house cleaning, etc.